crschmitz/ralab_sensotek_esp32s3_v-ld3_gate/README.md

 ### Status message

-To read the sensor message, which includes firmware version, date and sensor state,  the status message can be used:
+To read the status message, which includes firmware version, date and sensor state,  the following message can be used:

 Message from host :arrow_right: ESP32